GamepadSquire

 • Locate the locked container in this area

-• Use your Lockpick skill (requires level 11) to open it
+• Use your Lockpick skill (requires level 11) or find the hidden lever to bypass the lock

 • Grab your unique weapon from inside